catseye/Robin/doc/Style.markdown

 * Referential transparency: still working this out, and probably deserves a document to itself.
-Robin isn't an imperative language, so the convention of ending an identifier with `!` doesn't really apply; but it can have side effects.
+Robin isn't an imperative language, so the convention of ending an identifier with `!` doesn't really apply; but it can have side-effects.
 Maybe:

   * No symbol at end: this function always evaluates to the same value, given the same arguments.